actswartz/ansible/TUES/07_7 – Variables & Inclusions.md

 show run | include banner
 ```

-You should see the hostname, loopback, and banner as defined in your variable file.
+You should see the hostname, loopback, and banner as defined in `vars_iosxe.yml`.

 ---